AvnerCohen/birds-search/readme.md

     node solr-index

-process to pick up the files scraped from the web and create the solr documents
+process to pick up the files scraped from the web and create the solr documents in the birds-kb/ directory of the repo.

 ### 4 ###